MurdoMaclachlan/oscr/README.md

 To use the latest testing version, download either the 1.x branch files (0.x is deprecated), extract the archive you have downloaded, and use `pip3 install .` after navigating into the directory the files were extracted to.

-## Notes
+## Additional Help and FAQ

+**Where are the config file and data located?**
+On all operating systems, these are stored under `/home/your_username/.oscr/`, with the data (log and statistics) under the subfolder `data`.

+**Where is the praw.ini file?**
+On Linux, this is under `/home/your_username/.config/`, on MacOS it should be under `/home/your_username/.config/`, and on Windows, it is under `C:\Users\your_username\AppData\Roaming\`.

-- If you already have a praw.ini file in your config folder, this program should append the cdrcredentials section to it without altering any content that is already there.
+**What if I already have a praw.ini in my config folder?**
+In this scenario, Oscar should append the `oscr` section to it without altering any content that is already there.
 If you notice any errors with this, please report them immediately.

+**How can I contact the developer?**
+I'm reachable through `murdo@maclachlans.org.uk` and `murdomaclachlan@gmail.com` (the first address is preferred).
+You can also open an issue on GitHub if needed.